d-bl/MAE-gf/docs/snow_3.md

 ## Half little snowflakes

 ![family 132][p-3pr-132]
 A three-paired join can be made with a half little snowflake.
-See also page [_Little snowflakes_](snowflakes#half-little-snowflake).
 This snowflake can be used in several configurations.
 <p style="clear: both"></p>

 ![7][p-sn-h7]